chenxingqiang/jax-sklearn/doc/modules/metrics.rst

 Pairwise metrics, Affinities and Kernels
 ========================================

-The :mod:`sklearn.metrics.pairwise` submodule implements utilities to evaluate pairwise distances or affinity of sets of samples.
+The :mod:`xlearn.metrics.pairwise` submodule implements utilities to evaluate pairwise distances or affinity of sets of samples.

 This module contains both distance metrics and kernels.
 A brief summary is